 - 1. Figure A.1: Original Boundary shows the proposed boundary at the time of the feasibility request. - 2.
 Figure A.2: Original Boundary Parcel Call Out shows the proposed boundary at the time of the feasibility request.
 In addition, the map identifies federally owned, state owned, and partial parcels within the boundary. - 3.
-Figure A.3: Adjusted Boundary shows the new proposed boundary which removes federally owned parcels that are not necessary in connecting separate areas within the proposed area that share a demonstrable community interest.
-The new proposed boundary also assumes the inclusion of parcels in which only a part of a parcel is included. - 4.
+Figure A.3: Adjusted Boundary shows the new proposed boundary which removes federally owned parcels that are not necessary in connecting separate areas within the proposed area that share a demonstrable community interest.24 The new proposed boundary also assumes the inclusion of parcels in which only a part of a parcel is included.25 - 4.
 Figure A.4: Adjusted Boundary Parcel Call Out shows the new proposed boundary.
-In addition, the map identifies federally owned, state owned, and partial parcels within the boundary.
+In addition, the map identifies federally owned, state owned, and partial parcels within the boundary. - Figure A.5: Adjusted Boundary WMA Lands removes WMA land per the State's request (see Appendix B).
+The removal of these parcels does not affect the financial feasibility of the study, nor the population count of the Study Area.

-&lt;sup>25 Section §10-2a-201.5(3)(a)
+24 Section §10-2a-201.5(3)(a)

-&lt;sup>26 Section §10-2a-201.5(5)(a)
+25 Section §10-2a-201.5(5)(a)